Principals and Managers

 For more information about the responsibilities of Rehabilitation and Return to Work Coordinators please refer to the department's Workplace Rehabilitation Procedures .

-The Department does provide workplace rehabilitation programs to assist employees with a non-work related injury or illness return to work, unless the employee:
+The department may provide workplace rehabilitation programs to assist employees with a non-work related injury or illness return to work, unless the employee:

 For further information about rehabilitation services available please speak to your local Rehabilitation and Return to Work Coordinator.